emmettturtle/cookbook/README.md

 ![Imgur](https://i.imgur.com/IYNdpky.png)
 This is the search page where a user can search for another user and any matching results will be shown.
 When clicked, the result will take the user to the searched profile page.

-#### Technologies Used
-> This project used node.js, mongoDB, express, ejs, and css technologies.
->
-> APIs used: Google OAuth and Open AI Dall-E image generation

 ## Getting Started